anandu06dev/ng4StarterKit/README.md

 - Events: No native database events.
 - Reactivity: No reactive state handling.
 - Consistency: Only one database transaction scope.
-- Round trips: No HTTP request cycles upon user events.
+- Round trips: No HTTP request cycles upon query commands.
 - Query: No native complex SQL-like queries.
 - Schema: Attributes need to be known at design time. <br/>